pfptcommunity/slanalyzer/README.md

 ```

 Every match field has an associated match type, these types can be partial matches, literal matches, and pattern
 matches.
-The match types are shown beloe:
+The match types are shown below:

 ```
 ### MatchTypes